GOVERNANCE

 • Dr Andrew Dansie, University of New South Wales

-• Prof Treena Burgess, Murdoch University
+• Prof Jacqueline Lo, Murdoch University

 • A/Prof Kathryn Sturman, University of Queensland